xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>Runs before integrations are initialized allowing new integration to be registered for use.
-This should be used as the primary hook for integrations to include their scripts, styles, and other code extending the blocks.</p>
+Runs before integrations are initialized allowing new integration to be registered for use.
+This should be used as the primary hook for integrations to include their scripts, styles, and other code extending the blocks.

 ### Parameters